stf1o/Iterative-Contextual-Refinements/Deepthink/DeepthinkDocs.md

     mainStrategy.status = 'completed'
 ```

-**Step 3: Red Team Evaluation** (if enabled, runs in parallel)
+**Step 3: Red Team Evaluation** (if enabled)

 ```
-Execute in parallel for all main strategies:
-  For each mainStrategy:
-    Red Team Agent evaluates:
+Execute Single Consolidated Red Team Agent:
-      - The mainStrategy itself
-      - All subStrategies within mainStrategy
+  Input: Consolidated list of ALL main strategies and sub-strategies
+  Process: Evaluates all items in a single pass
-    Produces JSON with "keep" or "eliminate" decisions Apply results:
+  Produces: Single JSON with "keep" or "eliminate" decisions for all items Apply results:
     - Set isKilledByRedTeam = true for eliminated items
+    - If Main Strategy eliminated -> Automatically eliminate all its sub-strategies
     - Set redTeamReason = explanation

-After all complete:
+After completion:
   Count remaining active strategies and sub-strategies If none remain: Pipeline terminates with error
 ```